khilchuk-ol/SelfAssessment/Skills/golang.md

   - Database Access in Golang 🖐️ used
   - Golang ORM Libraries (e.g., GORM) 🖐️ used
   - Query Builders in Golang 🖐️ used
-  - Transactions and Concurrency Control in Golang 🎓 known
+  - Transactions and Concurrency Control in Golang 🖐️ used
 - Error Handling
-  - Golang Panic and Recover 🖐️ used
+  - Golang Panic and Recover 🔬 researched
   - Debugging Techniques in Golang 🖐️ used
   - Memory Profiling in Golang 🎓 known
-  - Resource Leak Detection in Golang
+  - Resource Leak Detection in Golang 👂 heard
 - Integrations, Libraries, and Frameworks
   - Web Framework Gin 🖐️ used
   - Microservices Framework Go kit 🎓 known